Theriac: History

 According to legends, the history of theriac begins with the king Mithridates VI of Pontus who experimented with poisons and antidotes on his prisoners.
 His numerous toxicity experiments eventually led him to declare that he had discovered an antidote for every venomous reptile and poisonous substance.
 He mixed all the effective antidotes into a single one, mithridatium or mithridate.
 Mithridate contained opium, myrrh, saffron, ginger, cinnamon and castor, along with some forty other ingredients.
 When the Romans defeated him, his medical notes fell into their hands and Roman medici began to use them.
 Emperor Nero's physician Andromachus improved upon mithridatum by bringing the total number of ingredients to sixty-four, including viper's flesh, a mashed decoction of which, first roasted then well aged, proved the most constant ingredient.
 Lise Manniche, however, links the origins of theriac to the ancient Egyptian kyphi recipe, which was also used medicinally.

-Greek physician Galen devoted a whole book Theriaké to theriac.
+Greek physician Galen devoted a whole book Theriaké to theriac, documenting many notable theriacs such as Philonium.
 One of his patients, Roman emperor Marcus Aurelius, took it on a regular basis.

 In 667, ambassadors from Rûm presented the Emperor Gaozong of the Tang dynasty in China with a theriac.
 The Chinese observed that it contained the gall of swine, was dark red in colour and the foreigners seemed to respect it greatly.
-The Tang pharmacologist Su Kung noted that it had proved its usefulness against "the hundred ailments."
+The Tang pharmacologist Su Kung noted that it had proved its usefulness against "the hundred ailments".
 Whether this panacea contained the traditional ingredients such as opium, myrrh and hemp, is not known.

 In the Middle East, theriac was known as Tiryaq, and makers of it were known as Tiryaqi.

 In medieval London, the preparation arrived on galleys from the Mediterranean, under the watchful eye of the Worshipful Company of Grocers.
 Theriac, the most expensive of medicaments, was called Venice treacle by the English apothecaries.

 At the time of the Black Death in the mid 14th century, Gentile da Foligno, who died of the plague in June 1348, recommended in his plague treatise that the theriac should have been aged at least a year.
 Children should not ingest it, he thought, but have it rubbed on them in a salve.

 In 1669, the famous French apothecary, Moyse Charas, published the formula for theriac, seeking to break the monopoly held by the Venetians at that time on the medication, thereby opening up the transfer of medical information.